 - Store out-of-season clothes and shoes in plastic bags or containers.

-- Examine “hot spots” for pests regularly and treat with pesticide when necessary.
+- Examine “hot spots” for pests regularly and treat them when necessary.

 If you’re struggling with winter pests, contact Springer Professional Home Services.
-An expert on Des Moines area pests, the professionals at Springer can aid in your efforts to rid your home of unwanted guests.
-Set up your free inspection today!
+An expert on Des Moines area pests, the professional residential pest control experts at Springer can aid in your efforts to rid your home of unwanted guests.
+Contact us today to learn how we can keep you pest-free this winter and all year long.

 Serving Central Iowa since 1989